gullevek/zabbix-postfix-monitoring/postfix/README.md

 Inherits the Postfix Simple and so all settings above need to be applied.
 No further changes are needed.

+Not that this template cannot check for each multi instance postfix running processes

 ## Checks

 This template checks for all detail programs that get spawned by postfix master process.